containrrr/shoutrrr/docs/services/mattermost.md

 ## Passing parameters via code

-If you want to, you also have teh possibility to pass parameters to the `send` function.
+If you want to, you also have the possibility to pass parameters to the `send` function.
 <br/>
-The following example contains all parameters, that are currently supported.
+The following example contains all parameters that are currently supported.

 ```gotemplate
 params := (*types.Params)(